-Categories of road signs, color, and shape
+Categories of road signs, colors, and shapes

-Yes, road signs are divided into three categories: regulatory, warning, and guide signs.
+Before we get into the road signs themselves we need to first understand that road signs are divided into three categories: regulatory, warning, and guide signs.
 Another thing you should always remember is that the colors and shapes of the road signs also have a corresponding meaning (which will be explained as we go on, don’t worry).

 To make it easier for you to understand, here’s the visual representation of road signs grouped according to meanings and uses.